The mocha coffee. Otherwise known as a caffè mocha, a mochaccino, or mocha latte. Most of us have heard of it but what is a mocha exactly?

 The key ingredient?
 Chocolate.
 You can’t make a mocha without it.
 This makes it the perfect hot drink for those avoiding that bitter taste of coffee, who want something slightly sweeter, slightly creamier, and slightly weaker, but still searching for that quick caffeine fix in the morning!

-Not to mention, most coffee shops ask if you’d like it topped with whipped cream, caramel sauce or a dusting of chocolate, making it that little bit extra special and putting an extra spring in your step to help you get through the rest of the day.
+Not to mention, most coffee shops will ask if you’d like it topped with whipped cream, caramel sauce or a dusting of chocolate similar to a frappuccino.
+This makes your beverage a little extra special and puts an extra spring in your step to help you get through the rest of the day.

 But What if I Only Drink Iced Coffees?